-- Carrying out enhanced rehabilitation with the application of enhanced peat rehabilitation measures to re-wet peat and slow water movement across the site.
+- Meeting conditions of the IPC licence. - Carrying out enhanced rehabilitation with the application of enhanced peat rehabilitation measures to re-wet peat and slow water movement across the site.
 The site has developed a mosaic of pioneer cutaway habitats in some areas; notably on shallow peat/gravel ridges or in low lying wetter depressions.
 Rehabilitation will focus on targeted actions to raise water levels in areas where there is still significant bare peat cover.
-This site will develop a mosaic of compatible wetland and cutaway peatland habitats. - Optimising hydrological conditions for the development of fen, reed swamp and wet woodland on shallow cutaway peat, and eventually naturally functioning peatland and wetland habitats. - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Environmental stabilisation. - Rehabilitation will support the National Policies on Climate Action and Green House Gas (GHG) mitigation by maintaining and enhancing the current condition peat storage capacity of the bog (locking the carbon into the ground).
-In time, it is expected that the bog will develop as a reduced carbon source.
-The development of carbon sink function is dependent on the restoration of peat-forming conditions.
+This site will develop a mosaic of compatible wetland and cutaway peatland habitats. - Part of the west of the site has previously been subject to some rehabilitation.
+These areas have developed a mosaic of wetland (Reedswamp and poor fen) and pioneering Birch woodland.
+As such, these areas are now largely vegetated and stabilising. - Optimising hydrological conditions for the development of fen, reed swamp and wet woodland on shallow cutaway peat, and eventually naturally functioning peatland and wetland habitats. - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Environmental stabilisation. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current residual peat storage capacity of the bog (locking the carbon into the ground).
+It is expected that the bog will have reduced emissions (reduced source) as it develops naturally functioning wetland and peatland habitats.
 It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021.